VladOrlovskyy/Login-and-Registration-form-using/README.md

 # Login-and-Registration-form-using
 Login and registration form using React, Node, MySQL, Bootstrap.

+## Project Description

-This project features a registration form, as well as a personal account entry form.
+This project features a login and registration form developed using React, Node.js, MySQL, and Bootstrap.

+## Features

+- Registration form
+- Personal account entry form

-Technologies Used:
+## Technologies Used

-React
+- React
-Node.js
+- Node.js
-MySQL (XAAMP)
+- MySQL (XAAMP)
-Bootstrap
+- Bootstrap

+## Getting Started

-To get started:
+To get started with this project, follow these steps:

-Run `npm install` or `yarn install` to install dependencies.
+1. Run `npm install` or `yarn install` to install dependencies.
-Execute `npm start` for both the backend and frontend.
+2. Execute `npm start` for both the backend and frontend.